unicef/publicgoods-toolkit/community.md

   take more points of view into account.
 An example would be the [Apache HTTP Server project](https://httpd.apache.org/).
-The DPG [Apache Fineract](https://fineract.apache.org), which provides core financial services functionality for the world’s 2 billion underbanked and unbanked, might also fit here, or it could be viewed more as a controlled ecosystem (see below).
+The DPG [Apache Fineract](https://fineract.apache.org), which provides core financial services functionality for the world's 2 billion underbanked and unbanked, might also fit here, or it could be viewed more as a controlled ecosystem (see below).
 Again, exact categorization isn't as important how the exercise gets you thinking